 In a dutch oven or large heavy bottom pot, add in 2 tablespoons of butter, onions and garlic.
 Continue to cook until fragrant.

-Once onions and garlic are fragrant, add in remaining butter and one cup of flour.
+Once onions and garlic are fragrant, add in remaining butter and 1/4 cup of flour.
 Whisk on medium heat until fully combined.

 Next add in milk and heavy cream.
 Bring to a boil and continue to cook until starts to foam and can coat the back of the spoon.